stym01/Custom-Allocator-HFT-Engine/README.md

 ![Time complexity of different allocators](https://github.com/stym01/Custom-Allocator-HFT-Engine/blob/master/docs/images/operations_over_time.png)

 In the next chart we can see that if we don't include the Init() function in the benchmark, the overall execution time is reduced and as a consequence we can effectively see that the Linear, Stack and Pool allocators are constant while malloc and free list are clearly linear.
-The free list implementation using black tree can reduce the complexity to _**O(log n)**_ and therefore its position in the chart would be between the pool allocator and the free list.

 ![Time complexity of different allocators](https://github.com/stym01/Custom-Allocator-HFT-Engine/blob/master/docs/images/operations_over_time_no_init.png)